Famous writers and literature

 The stunning landscape of the North York Moors has fired the imaginations of some of our best-loved writers and it’s easy to see why.

-Nineteenth century authors Lewis Carroll and Bram Stoker found inspiration in the dramatic coastline, the stunning sweeps of open moorland welcomed works from Laurence Sterne and the tranquil dark skies inspired Yorkshire poet Ian McMillan’s tribute.
-Even today, we’re lucky enough to call local residents The Yorkshire Vet (Julian Norton) and best-selling author Philippa Gregory (‘The Other Boleyn Girl’) our neighbours.
+Nineteenth century authors Lewis Carroll and Bram Stoker found inspiration in the dramatic coastline while the stunning sweeps of open moorland welcomed works from Laurence Sterne.
+Even today, we’re lucky enough to call local residents The Yorkshire Vet (Julian Norton and Peter Wright) and best-selling author Philippa Gregory (‘The Other Boleyn Girl’) our neighbours.

 The haunting remains of Whitby Abbey would set any heart racing, so it’s no surprise that the gothic ruin was the inspiration for Bram Stoker’s ‘Dracula’.
 Stoker’s walks along the dramatic cliff tops to Kettleness in the National Park, the area’s mysterious tales of the ship ‘Dmitry’ at Tate Hill beach and ghostly sightings of Barghest (the mythical monstrous Black Dog) all add to the foreboding atmosphere of the novel.
 Sink your teeth into the history and sights that inspired Stoker, including the 199 Steps leading up from Tate Hill to St Mary’s Church.